eltos/SimpleDialogFragments/ISSUE_TEMPLATE.md

 *Hi!
-Feel free to share your ideas, suggest enhancemnts and report bugs.
+Feel free to share your ideas, suggest enhancements and report bugs.
 To report a bug, please use the template below.
 If there are questions, please read the Wiki before creating an issue.*

 ## Steps to reproduce
+1.
+2.
+3.

-## Expected and actual behavior
+## Expected and actual behaviour

 ## Test Environment
 .       | Version